 Graduating students have access to BYU software for 30 days following graduation.
 For more information go to https://law.byu.edu/departments/it-services/laptop-initiative/software-and-services-for-students/ or email the Help Desk.

-BYU students use the BYU Pharos printing system with their BYU ID cards.
+BYU students use the BYU Pharos/Open Access/ExpressPrint printing system with their BYU ID cards.

-Patrons who are not BYU students may use the Pharos system to print with a courtesy card.
-Courtesy cards may be purchased at the Circulation Desk.
-These reusable cards cost $1.00, and come pre-loaded with a $.50 balance.
+Patrons who are not BYU students may use the Pharos/Open Access/ExpressPrint system to print with a courtesy card.
+Courtesy cards are free when you add money to the card.
+You can add any amount you would like.
+You can get a courtesy card at the Circulation Desk.
 You may always deposit more money onto your reusable courtesy card.
-There are several ways additional funds can be added to Courtesy Cards.
-Circulation clerks can make deposits with cash or checks.
-Credit card deposits can be completed by using this BYU webpage and following the instructions.
+There are several ways funds can be added to Courtesy Cards.

 There is a color printer in the law school for student and community use.
-This printer is a BYU Pharos printer (named BYU Public Color), and it works like the other BYU Pharos printers across campus.
+This printer is a BYU Campus Pharos/Open Access/ExpressPrint printer (named BYU Campus Public Color), and it works like the other BYU Pharos/Open Access/ExpressPrint printers across campus.
 It is on the third floor of the law library near the Rex E. Lee room.
-There is actually a BYU Public Color printer and a BYU Public B&W printer there.
-There is also a BYU Public B&W printer (but not a color printer) in the following additional location: on the second floor (the ground floor) of the law library by the reference desk.
+There is actually a BYU Campus Public Color printer and a BYU Campus Public B&W printer there.
+There is also a BYU Campus Public B&W printer (but not a color printer) in the following additional location: on the second floor (the ground floor) of the law library by the reference desk.

 Anyone can print from one of the public computers in the law library on the second floor (the ground floor).

-To print to one of the Pharos printers from your own computer, you must download the BYU Pharos Printer drive.
+To print to one of the Pharos/Open Access/ExpressPrint printers from your own computer, you must download the BYU Pharos Printer drive.

 - Go to software.byu.edu.